 The blogs are under the HOME tab, this is all the background stuff.
 Oh, and listen – if you’d like to be a beta reader, or I’m thinking it’s really time I had a street team, let me know?
 The mailing list link is on the right – you get a free Lawns story for signing up, and fairly regular emails about forthcoming books, special deals, promotions, and freebies as and when.
 Not very often, but if you do get sick of me, just unsubscribe.
 That’ll teach me not to be boring. and it isn’t one-way traffic, either, I’d love to hear back from you.
 Really.
 Writing a book is a bit like starting a correspondence with a stranger who takes months to respond, if at all.
-Blogging on this website’s home page, exchanging jokes on my FB pages for EJ Lamprey, Clarissa Rodgers-Briskleigh and Joanna Lamprey , and chatting on Twitter @Elegsabiff, is great when it gets interactive.
-I don’t email much, but I do freebies and stuff for those on the list – or email me direct on email@example.com.
+Blogging on this website’s home page, exchanging jokes on my FB pages for EJ Lamprey, Clarissa Rodgers-Briskleigh and Joanna Lamprey , and chatting on Twitter @Elegsabiff, is great when it gets interactive – or email me direct on firstname.lastname@example.org.

 That background stuff – when the world didn’t end on 31st December 1999, I moved to the UK and started a new life – for me, the past really is another country.